AirdroperUA/navigator-rs/README.md

 This crate serves as the entry point for embedding applications using Rust on Blue Robotics's [Navigator](https://bluerobotics.com/store/comm-control-power/control/navigator/).

 The Navigator board has the Raspberry Pi HAT form factor, which allows you to easily attach it to a Raspberry Pi 4 board.
-Then you can unleash the power of Navigator to develop new solutions or interact with your ROV hardware.
+Then you can unleash the power of Navigator to develop new solutions or interact with your ROV hardware

 The board offers the following capabilities: